 Advertising

-5.1 Advertisements and other forms of marketing should be clearly distinguishable as such and have regard to the OFT Debt Management Guidance and all relevant codes of practice, in particular to the principles of legality, decency, honesty and truthfulness.
+5.1 Advertisements and other forms of marketing should be clearly distinguishable as such and ought to observe the FCA Consumer Credit Sourcebook chapter 3 and all relevant codes of practice, in particular to the principles of legality, decency, honesty and truthfulness.
 Any telemarketing should comply with the codes relevant to that activity.

 5.2 The IVA provider should not promote or seek to promote their services, in such a way (e.g. by ‘cold calling’) or to such an extent as to amount to harassment or in a way that causes fear or distress.

-5.3 Where an IVA provider advertises for work via a third party, the IVA provider is responsible for ensuring that the third party observes all applicable advertising codes and OFT guidance.
+5.3 Where an IVA provider advertises for work via a third party, the IVA provider is responsible for ensuring that the third party observes all applicable advertising codes and the FCA Consumer Credit Sourcebook chapter 3.
 Similarly, where an IVA provider accepts from or makes referrals to others, they should also comply with the advertising codes.
 Third-party advertisements should declare any links to IVA providers.
+The IP has a responsibility to ensure that any lead generators that they use follow the rules and codes.

-Advice
+Advice and information

-6.1 When approached by an individual in financial difficulty, the IVA provider will ensure the individual receives appropriate advice in the light of their particular circumstances, leading to a proposed course of action to resolve their debt problem.
-Full information on the advantages and disadvantages of all available debt resolution processes should be provided (eg by use of the guide entitled ‘In Debt?
-Dealing With Your Creditors’ which may be made available by the provider or can be found on the Insolvency Service website at www.bis.gov.uk/insolvency/Publications/publications-by-theme/dealing-with-debt-publications)..
+6.1 When approached by an individual in financial difficulty, the IVA provider will ensure the individual receives appropriate advice or information in the light of their particular circumstances, leading to a proposed course of action to resolve their debt problem.
+Every individual who proposes an IVA should be given this advice or information.
+Full information on the advantages and disadvantages of all available debt resolution processes should be provided.

 6.2 Non-financial considerations should be taken into account.
+There are a range of options that may be appropriate in individual circumstances and all advice and information given and action taken should have regards to the best interests of the consumer.
+Sufficient information must be provided about the available options identified as suitable for the consumer’s needs.
 It is accepted that for some, bankruptcy is not a preferred option as it could lead to loss of employment or membership of a professional body, which then has other financial consequences.
 Others may wish to avoid the perceived stigma of bankruptcy.

+6.3 In addition to other regulatory requirements the IVA provider should take the following into consideration:

+a.
+Fair treatment of consumers is central to the firm’s culture.

+b.
+IVAs are offered accordingly.

+c.
+IVA and its service functions as the consumer is led to expect (likely to successfully complete).

+d.
+Advice is suitable and appropriate for the individual.

+e.
+There is clear information before, during and after appointment.

+f.
+There are no barriers created to make a complaint.

 Verification of information contained in the proposal